ConsBiol-unibern/SDMtune/tests/testthat/_snaps/plotPred.md

     ! `map` must be an <SpatRaster> object x You have supplied a <data.frame> instead.

-# The function warns
+# The function raises an error

-    ! <raster> objects will not be accepted in future releases i SDMtune now uses terra to handle spatial data.
+    !
+Objects from the raster package are no longer supported! i SDMtune now uses terra to handle spatial data.
 See function `terra::rast()` to migrate.